By Christopher Murphy, CIMA®, Dominic Rizzo, CFA, Jennifer O'Hara Martin

 These companies bring a software approach to financial services, resulting in lower costs and higher profitability and opening parts of the global payments industry that were previously inaccessible due to high costs.

-There are technology-enabled companies all around the globe that benefit from these two megatrends, including Amazon, Visa, Adyen, Shopify, Alibaba, Sea, PDD Holdings, Mercado Libre, Coinbase, and NU Holdings.
+There are technology-enabled companies all around globe—including Amazon, Visa, Adyen, Shopify, Alibaba, Sea, PDD Holdings, Mercado Libre, Coinbase, Robinhood, and NU Holdings—that benefit from these two megatrends.

 Shifts in the passive ETF landscape bring more opportunity for active investors